defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 |_    Connection: close
 </code></pre></div></div>

-I immediately notice there is an FTP server with `anonymous` login allowed, so I check that first using `ftp`.
-There are a few files there, so I go ahead and grab all of them.
+I immediately noticed there was an FTP server with `anonymous` login allowed, so I checked that first using `ftp`.
+There were a few files there, so I went ahead and grabbed all of them.

 <div class="highlighter-rouge"><div class="highlight"><pre class="highlight"><code>+[root@rattLR: HTB-CHAINSAW]$ ftp 10.10.10.142
 Connected to 10.10.10.142.